How to track the source of your leads in Keap

 Sales source reports

-Knowing which ads and keywords are driving most of your leads is great.
-But do these ads and keywords contribute to your revenue?
+Knowing which channel drives most of your leads is great.
+But are these leads contributing to your bottom line?

-By sending your leads to Keap, you can generate similar reports by sales.
+By sending your leads to Keap, you can know which channel, source, campaign, etc. generate your sales and revenue.

 Consider the following example: